 - Trace the animals onto cardboard and cut out

 - Draw faces and glue eyes on each animal

-- Tape a piece of yarn to the back of each animal and wind yarn around the face of the animal to create a fun yarn-wrapped animal
+- Tape a piece of yarn to the back of each animal and wind yarn around the face of the animal to create a yarn-wrapped woodland animal

 Christmas wouldn’t be Christmas without making cookies with kids and grandkids!

 When I was 12 -years old, I found a recipe for gingerbread cookies in the newspaper.
 I made these cookies so many times, they became my “signature cookie.”
 Over the years, the recipe got lost.

 The recipe called for vinegar—which was the magic ingredient that made them soft.
 I searched the internet and found this recipe—it’s the closest thing to my gingerbread recipe from years ago.
 If you don’t have your own favorite gingerbread recipe, click here for the recipe

 To keep with the Christmas woodland animal theme—order these fun woodland cookie cutters from Amazon and make gingerbread cookies.
 They include:

 - punch out the dough with the cookie cutters